 Rustic design is all about creating a comfortable, lived-in feel; worn-in, vintage items are ideal for adding to the look.
 Don’t be afraid to add some second-hand pieces into your bathroom décor.

 Something like a vintage storage unit can look stunning in a rustic-inspired bathroom.
-Alternatively, you could upcycle an old, unloved piece of furniture and use it to add a personal touch to the room.
+Alternatively, you could upcycle an old, pre-loved piece of furniture and use it to add a personal touch to the room.

 The final touch: never underestimate the power of accessories.
-Add in eclectic accessories to for a personalised, homely look.
-Houseplants are a great way to add life to your bathroom and create a rustic, cosy feel.
+Add in eclectic accessories for a personalised, homely look.
+Houseplants are a great way to bring life to your bathroom and create a rustic, cosy feel.
 You can also finish things off with wood accessories, like a wooden bath tray, to add to the rustic design.

 A rustic-style bathroom may not be for everyone but, for those who prefer a homelier and more rural look to their home, it’s definitely something that’s worth taking inspiration from.
-Would you go for a rustic-inspired bathroom design?

 Are you interested in getting the latest bathroom design trends?
 Then don't miss out on our newsletter - subscribe below!